DOI-ONRR/blog-nrrd/src/pages/hallway-study-state-offshore-navigation/index.md

 ![Screenshot of the Option D prototype, where the homepage tab section is the focus for the reader.
 At the bottom of the revenue tab, there is a section with different links to different parts of the website.
 There is a link, “Data by state and offshore region”, in underlined blue link text and an icon of the United States.
 For the purposes of this demonstrative image, there is a red arrow pointing to a red box around the link with text that states, “Link to state and offshore region navigation”.](./Hallway-SNP-OptionD.png)

 ## Implementing recommendations and building the product
-After gathering two rounds of feedback for the prototype, we selected the best option, Option D. Then, we moved forward with building the pages the site’s code.
+After gathering two rounds of feedback for the prototype, we selected the best option, Option D. Then, we moved forward with building the pages in the site’s code.
 Alex (digital experience or DX) and Jeff (developer) worked together to find where the different components lived within the NRRD website’s code.
-We created the page itself in the MDX format, which was simple.
+Creating the page itself in an MDX format was simple.
 MDX is an extension to Markdown that lets you include JavaScript components in Markdown documents and supports inline HTML.
 We built the JavaScript component, which took more effort because Alex and Jeff had to research how to create the desired aesthetic.
 We considered using a grid, but eventually used flex boxes with buttons to depict the individual states and offshore regions.
 Flex boxes provided flexibility in button size and number of columns.
 We used a popular Artificial Intelligence (AI) chatbot to help us develop the code itself.
 We told the AI chatbot the JavaScript library and component library that we use on the NRRD, the need for creating state buttons, and the requirement for using flex boxes.
 From there, we iterated on the code by defining the requirements and having the AI chatbot alter the code after each requirement request.

 We refined the descriptive text content on the navigation page to make sure that it had the right balance between providing context and being concise for readers.
 Finally, the team did a final review and then published the [data by state and offshore region page]( https://revenuedata.doi.gov/data-by-state-offshore-region/).